jeremymarc/JmABBundle/Resources/doc/index.md

 custom_loader:
 (default value true)
-Allow the bundle to override the default twig loader (FileSystemLoader) to use Twig_Loader_Chain to chain our custom Twig Loader (TemplateLoader) and FileSystemLoader.
+Allow the bundle to chain our custom Twig loader to the current loader (Twig_Loader_Chain).
+When enable, you can render a template using twig, doing like this : $this->get('twig')->render('template:name');
-If the template is not found in the DB, it will look for it using the FileSystemLoader.
 You can disable the loader with custom_loader: false

 variation: